takky1154/lyricist/README.md

+# Requirements
+`lyricsgenius (pip install lyricsgenius)`

 # Lyricist
 Generate your own lyrics!

-The idea for this project comes from https://github.com/iluxonchik/lyricist That project no longer works though (presumably from Genius site changes breaking the scraping functionality), so I decided to create my own.
+The idea for this project comes from https://github.com/iluxonchik/lyricist.
+Though that project no longer works(presumably from Genius site changes breaking the scraping functionality) so I decided to create my own.
+It uses a Markov Chain to model text using bigrams (oh look at me sounding smart)

 # Usage

 In order to download and generate lyrics, 2 files must be run.

-``download_songs.py``
+`download_songs.py`
 and
-``generate.py``
+`generate.py`

 ```
 usage: download_lyrics.py [-h] [--dir DIR] [-n N] artist